 - Test your images

-Give your website an internal checkup to look deeper into data
+Then, give your website an internal checkup

 Analytics can be intimidating.
 But just like taking a daily vitamin, a daily snapshot of your site’s analytics can do a business owner good.
 Selecting a few areas that you want to monitor is a simple, measurable way to ensure your website is functioning properly.